directus/directus/docs/extensions/installing-extensions.md

 ## Installing through NPM

-Before you begin, ensure you have a selfhosted version of Directus via Docker installed on your system.
+Before you begin, ensure you have a [selfhosted instance of Directus](/self-hosted/quickstart) via Docker installed on your system.

-1. Modify docker-compose.yml
+**1. Modify docker-compose.yml**

-Open the `docker-compose.yml` file of your Directus project and modify the build section:
+Open the `docker-compose.yml` file of your project and modify the build section:

 ```yaml
 build: